-Tuesday Morning Women's Bible Study- Seemless by Angie Smith-An overview of the Bible to show it is one unit with one message.
+Tuesday Morning Women's Bible Study- Seamless by Angie Smith-An overview of the Bible to show it is one unit with one message.
 Began January 10.
 Meets Tuesdays, 9-10 a.m. at 1501 Dobyns Dr. The study is led by Joyce Brogden and Joy Eastridge.
-For more information, contact email@example.com.
+For more information, contact firstname.lastname@example.org.

 Breaking Bread Tuesday Evening Women's Bible Study- The Work of the People This study is for young women (late 20's-early 40's) sharing food, fellowship, faith, and life together.
 Childcare is provided.
 The study meets on Tuesdays at 6:30 p.m. at 1209 Sussex Drive and is facilitated by Lisa Tencer and Gail Dyson.

 Wednesday Morning Women's Bible Study- Seemless by Angie Smith-An overview of the Bible to show it is one unit with one message.
 Began January 11.
 Meets Wednesdays, 10-11:30 a.m. at 1309 White Street, facilitated by Gigi Boggan.
 Contact email@example.com for more information.